The BEST Chicken Marinade

 My personal favorite is the wings!
 You have not tried amazing chicken wings until you tasted them off the grill marinated in this chicken marinade.

-If you’re in a pinch for time, you can keep it in a marinade as little as 30 minutes but you will notice that flavor is not strong.
+If you’re in a pinch for time, you can keep the chicken in a marinade as little as 30 minutes and you will alr3eady notice that flavor difference.

 several pieces of grilled marinated chicken on the white plate.